jupiterjs/javascriptmvc-site/public/tutorials/examples/contacts/dc.md

 In the [contacts.glue Gluing Modules Together] section, we will touch more on the pattern used to facilitate this cross-widget communication.

-Additionally in the contacts folder, you will find the building blocks of any JavascriptMVC application: models for communication with the server, fixtures for simulating AJAX responses from the server, and functional tests for testing the application.
+Additionally in the contacts folder, you will find the building blocks of any DoneJS application: models for communication with the server, fixtures for simulating AJAX responses from the server, and functional tests for testing the application.

 In the next section, we will get into more detail about [contacts.designing how to design each module].